TechRetreat/learnathon/mobile/ios/README.md

 # Mobile/iOS
-Learn the fundamentals of programming, the Swift programming language adn build a geocaching iOS app!
+Learn the fundamentals of programming, the Swift programming language and build a geocaching iOS app!

 ## What you'll make: Scavenger
 - A geocaching mobile application